31 Oct Links Between Bad Oral Hygiene and Major Diseases

 Additionally, when you skip regular dental treatments you may need more complicated dental treatment.
 This means more invasive treatment that also boosts the risks for bacterial spread and disease elsewhere in the body.

 Are you in need of dental care?
-At Quay dental we are offering the very best in patient’s care, including general, surgical and cosmetic dentistry, we can help you ensure you have the level of dental health needed to prevent any other health issues or chronic diseases from occurring.
+At Quay dental we are offering the very best in patient’s care, including general, surgical and cosmetic dentistry, dental implants, Invisalign and emergency dentistry, we can help you ensure you have the level of dental health needed to prevent any other health issues or chronic diseases from occurring.
 If you would like to book with an expert dentist in Sydney, contact the office today.

 Quay dental welcomes all private patients to include any Health funds.
 We are an accredited BUPA platinum and Medibank Member’s Choice Advantage dentists.